 Who says tree houses are just for kids?
 Ker & Downey picks the best luxury tree houses around the world awaken the kid in all us.
+Click here to see even more of our favorites in part 2.

 Inspired by an Eagle’s Nest, the award-winning loft-style tree house suites at Singita Lebombo Lodge sit perched high above the N’wanetsi River.
 Even among the soft textures of Egyptian cotton, wood, and steel interiors, you feel in tune with nature.
 From there, you have a bird’s eye view of the foothills of the Lebombo Mountains and N’wanetsi River from the glass-enclosed rooms.
 There’s also an option to sleep out on your private deck under the stars.